CENVOS

 The Centre has continued to authenticate and certify that students fulfill requirements of the University Senate by ensuring and enforcing the policy that all JME students must pass at least three of the vocational skill courses, while all direct entry students must pass at least two vocational skill courses registered for before such students would be cleared for graduation.

-Available records have shown that many of our graduates rely on their vocations for livelihood after graduation more than their real course of study.
-Many have turned to be job givers in their areas of specialization.
+Available records have indicate that a significant number of our graduates rely on their vocational skills for livelihood after graduation more than on their primary course of study.
+Many have turned to be job creators in their areas of specialization, contributing meaningfully to the economy and their communities.

 COMMUNITY SERVICE

-Plantain Plantation: The Centre has established a plantain plantation with other 500 stands of plantain already producing fruits for sale.
-The fruits produced are sold to the general public which includes the university staff and immediate community at give away prices.
-The staff members who could not afford cash at point of transaction are given the opportunity of paying in installment from salary source.
+Plantain Plantation: The Centre has established a thriving plantain plantation, with over 500 stands of plantain already bearing fruits.
+The fruits produced are sold to the general public — including university staff and immediate community at very affordable prices.

-Cassava Farm: We have over six acres of cassava farm used for the hands on practical for students offering GNS 222 – Land Use.
-The centre is now poised to also veer into serious livestock production as an additional unit of Land use.
-The Garri and cassava flour (Elubo) produced are sold to the members of our immediate and extended environment.
+Cassava Farm: The Centre manages over six acres of cassava farmland, primarily used for the hands-on practical sessions by students enrolled in GNS 222 – Land Use.
+In addition to crop cultivation, the Centre is now poised to veer into full-scale livestock production as part of its growing Land Use program.

-Hair Dressing and Cosmetology: The centre houses a standard unisex hairdressing and cosmetology unit with equipment and facilities for beauty care, barbing saloon, body massaging etc.
+Hair Dressing and Cosmetology: The centre houses a well-equipped, unisex hairdressing and cosmetology unit that offers a wide range of beauty and grooming services.
+Facilities include modern barbing salon, beauty care stations, and body massage services.

 COURTESY VISITS AND EXTENSION SERVICES